piggeywig2000/BMOnline/README.md

 ## Mod incompatibilities
 This mod not compatible with the [Dynamic Sounds](https://gamebanana.com/mods/327614) or [Guest Character Voice Pack](https://gamebanana.com/mods/331507) mods.
 A fix for these is available [here](https://cdn.discordapp.com/attachments/1112087408226340884/1119091523611525120/SoundModMultiplayerFixes.zip).

-Credit to snowman for the original mods and iswimfly for fixing them to work with this mod.
+Credit to snowman for the original mod and iswimfly for fixing them to work with this mod.

 ## Settings
 The mod settings can be changed in the Banana Mod Manager by clicking on the mod.
 If you'd like to just play the game online you don't need to worry about changing the mod settings, it should just work.